denis-volin/ephemera-link/README.md

 # ephemera-link

-One-time links (simple secret pusher)
+Simple web app for creating encrypted secrets that can be viewed only once via unique random link.

-## Description
+## Features

+- All in one Go binary.
-The data is stored in memory or in a database file (see .env.sample for details).
+- The data can be stored in memory or in a database file.

-The data is encrypted with the AES-256 algorithm.
+- The data is encrypted with the AES-256 algorithm.

-The encryption key consists of a common part stored in an environment variable and a unique part.
-A unique part is generated for each secret and passed in the link.
-The link also contains a unique identifier for the secret.
+- Unique link to a secret with a configurable length.

 ## Configuration